 Having a restrictor kit fitted is a far better option than buying something that is built to produce the maximum 47bhp required for an A2 licence holder in Europe.

 Let’s say you decide to go for the Royal Enfield GT Continental instead of the Triumph Street Cup.
 Once you have your full licence you are going to want something with a bit more oomph to it.
 With the Street Cup you take it to your dealer who removes the restrictor kit.

 Your Street Cup will feel like a new motorcycle again and keep you happy while you pay off the final years HP payments.
-Once paid up you will most likely want to trade it in for your new Triumph Thruxton R (assuming you’re still enjoying the riding position. 🙂
+Once paid up you will most likely want to trade it in for your new Thruxton or Kawasaki Z900RS Cafe (assuming you’re still enjoying the riding position.

 Like all the current Triumph modern classics the Street Cup mixes modern technology with the looks of a bygone era beautifully.

 The Street Cup has ride-by-wire, traction control and ABS to provide confidence for the less experienced rider.
 Couple this with the low seat height and it makes an ideal motorcycle for those who are looking for a mid power motorcycle.

 The Street Cup is finished to the high standard we’ve all now come to expect from Triumph.
 It has the same twin clocks as the Thruxton while the exhausts are shorter and sound great.
 The seat oozes quality and the cowl is detachable.

 With the proven twin cylinder 900cc high torque engine being just as happy nipping around town as it is heading for the coast at the weekend, the Street Twin makes a great first big motorcycle for those wanting the Cafe Racer look.

 At £8800 on the road it is £500 cheaper than the New Street Scrambler and £100 cheaper than the T100 Bonneville – our pick as the best retro motorcycle for commuting.